Magic Hacks: How to Do Disney on a Budget in 2024

 Just like any tourist attraction, you can often find lower prices outside of peak travel time.
 “Tickets, resort hotels, dining, and more are variably priced by date, so check calendars for the cheapest times,” said Todd and Erica.

-Disney has also announced new family package deals for 2024.
+Disney also announced new family package deals for 2024.
 Families could be eligible for half-price park tickets and dining plans for kids ages 3 to 9 if they stay at the Disney World Resort for at least four nights March through June.
 There’s a similar deal if you’re visiting Disneyland Resort in California January through early March.

 Otherwise, the best time to go to Disney World, if you’re trying to save money, is typically in January and February after the holidays, May, and September.